Munaf19/Munaf19/README.md

 - 👋 Hi, I’m @Munaf19
 - 👀 I’m interested in Coding...
-- 🌱 I’m currently learning HTML, CSS, JAV SC
+- 🌱 I’m currently learning Devops
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Dvops, Linux, Mysql
-- 📫 How to reach me mohd.munaf.khan1@gmail.com
+- 📫 How to reach me mohd.munaf.khan@gmail.com

 <!---
 Munaf19/Munaf19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.